MEMBER ALERT: AOPA is closed today, March 5, due to inclement weather. We will reopen March 6 at 8:30 a.m. Eastern.

 According to the NTSB, the cause of this accident was the improper preflight planning by the pilot, which resulted in taking off with the airplane exceeding the weight and balance limitations.
 A factor in the accident was the pilot taking off from a short, up sloping runway.

-According to ASF's Ups and Downs of Takeoffs and Landings Safety Advisor, 50% of all accidents occur during takeoff or landing.
+According to ASI's Ups and Downs of Takeoffs and Landings Safety Advisor, 50% of all accidents occur during takeoff or landing.
 Takeoff on an up sloping runway will result in a longer takeoff distance.
 Also, acceleration of the aircraft will be slower.
 An overweight takeoff will also result in reduced climb performance.
+Also, watch ASI's Takeoffs and Landings safety video series.